 Roswell Park maintains one of the first Clinical Research Centers in the nation that focuses specifically on the development of new cancer treatments.
 Clinical research trials are now available to patients with all stages of prostate cancer.

 Vitamin D Therapy

-In one of the highest nationally funded programs at Roswell Park, Donald Trump, MD, Emeritus President & CEO of RPCI — and a practicing medical oncologist — and his colleague Candace Johnson, PhD, President & CEO of RPCI and Wallace Chair in Translational Research, are analyzing the potential of vitamin D for cancer prevention and treatment.
+In one of the highest nationally funded programs at Roswell Park, Donald Trump, MD, Emeritus President & CEO of RPCI — and a practicing medical oncologist — and Candace Johnson, PhD, President & CEO of RPCI and Wallace Chair in Translational Research, are analyzing the potential of vitamin D for cancer prevention and treatment.
 Dr. Trump has significant experience with the clinical aspects of vitamin D in the treatment of solid tumors and has performed more cancer clinical trials with vitamin D than anyone else in the world.

 This research has demonstrated that those with low levels of vitamin D are at a greater risk for cancer.
 In addition, studies have shown significant delay in cancer cell growth, delay in the progression of tumors and prolonged survival when vitamin D is incorporated into treatment.